yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

         -Location 'East US 2'
     ```

 3. Take a few minutes to review the template while it deploys.
-To review the template and deployment progress, navigate to the Azure portal home page, select **Subscriptions**, the **Deployments**.
+To review the template and deployment progress, navigate to the Azure portal home page, select **Subscriptions**, then **Deployments**.
 Note that the template includes:
     -  A DR virtual network, which is connected using VNet peering to the existing virtual network
     -  Two additional domain controller VMs, **ADVM3** and **ADVM4**
     -  An additional SQL Server VM, **SQLVM3**